Juanesb230/BrushlessDC_SMCcontrol/README.md

 </p>

 <p align="justify">
-The SMC control has less settling time than the PI and overlays.
+The SMC control has less settling time and overlays than the PI.
 For that advantages I design a SMC control.
 </p>

 ## 5. Results